 What frequencies do two-way radio services use?

-Two-way radio services use a number of different frequencies.
+Two-way radio services use many different frequencies.
 They operate on different frequencies for different purposes.
 Sometimes, you need a cross-building network.
 There, UHF frequencies are the standard.
-And for transmitting to and receiving from long distance sources, the ideal is the VHF frequency.
+And for transmitting to and receiving from long-distance sources, the ideal is the VHF frequency.

 We will discuss VHF and UHF in the next section.
 Let’s look at another frequency that’s common: 900 MHz onsite.

 This is the frequency when you need very efficient cross-building coverage.
 This frequency easily permeates buildings and is very suitable for hotels, institutes, and manufacturing plants, among others.
 This frequency can only be configured using the Motorola DTR650.
 This is a license-free technology and the devices are pretty easy to configure.